bensonchoyintuitas/ambo_sim/ods/append_json.md

 - Automatically merges with existing output files
 - Handles column mismatches between existing and new data
 - Uses DuckDB for efficient data merging
+- Default behaviour is to skip files that have already been processed
+- Optional force processing of all files

 ## Logging